 - Six different size options.

-- A few customers said that the webbing does not continue the whole way through, and the chest strap only adjusts on one side.
+- A few customers say that the webbing does not continue the whole way through, and the chest strap only adjusts on one side.

 7. HAOCOO Dog Life Jacket